lhteillet/datastream/Docker_Lab/rapport.md

 CMD ["python", "app1.py"]
 ```

-These files are used to create the image which will be run in the app containers.
-They are pretty simple, just a copy of the requirements.txt in the /app folder with all the Python packages we are required to run the app.
+These files are used to create the image that will run in the app containers.
+They copy the requirements.txt file, install required Python packages, and copy the app1.py (or app2.py) file into the container's `/app` folder.

-Then install all of these packages and finally copy app1.py into /app folder of the container.
-It enables to easily creates a clean bind volume between local folders and the containers one.
+Note: The Dockerfile refers to app1.py but it's also applicable to app2.py.

 **Remarks :**
 Thanks to binds volume, when the app.py is modified locally, the changes are directly reflected into the container folder.
 Thus, we can check directly the changes in the corresponding http adress.

-## docker-compose file
+# docker-compose file
 ```
 services:
   app1: